OdedMous/Medical-Text-Classification/README.md

 ## Goal

-This project goal is to build a classifier which classify medical specialties based on the thier transcription text.
+This project goal is to develop a classifier that given a transcription text  classifies its medical specialty.

 ## Motivation